Seeking justice for asbestos victims in Wales

 Contact the asbestos team

-Many workers in Cardiff Docks and Barry Docks in the Vale of Glamorgan were heavily exposed when unloading asbestos cargo imported from other countries.
-Unloading the bags was extremely dusty work and they would often rip open during the process.
+Dockworkers in Cardiff Docks and Barry Docks in the Vale of Glamorgan were heavily exposed when unloading asbestos cargo imported from other countries.
+Tasks such as unloading the bags could be extremely dusty work and bags could often rip open during this process.
+Shipyard workers were also exposed to asbestos from working in the engine rooms and boiler rooms of ships, particularly when the ships were being refitted in the dockyard, as well as whilst performing maintenance out at sea.

 Sadly, family members of dockworkers were also exposed to asbestos fibres brought home on overalls and clothing.
 Secondary exposure through domestic contamination can result in similar exposure levels and many have gone on to develop an asbestos-related disease despite never working in a high-risk job.